dkuchan415/ETL-Olympics/README.md

 # ETL Project Technical Report

-For this ETL project our goal was to clean and combine data from three different data sources to create a database which will store the data in a single location for querying.
-This data would be useful in seeing if there are any regional trends in sports played or trends due to level of income.]
+The goal of this project was to clean and combine data from three different sources to create a new database with an intuitive structure for querying information.
+The three sources included CSV files from free sources like Kaggle, and detailed:

-The goal was to bring in a few data sources that would be easily queried for this type of analysis.
+-Olympic athlete information,
+-Olympic events and medal winners dating back to 1960, and -Data detailing country population and demographics

+With this information,

 Questions arose like:

 - Does a pattern emerge to show where most Olympic athletes come from?
 - Is it mostly first world countries or no pattern emerges?
 - Does a country’s general income level affect their representation at Olympic events?

-The team members are Lenn Grayes, Daniel Kuchan and Alex Torres.

 ## EXTRACT